Great Swamp National Wildlife Refuge

-Since about 1966, it has been managed by the Morris County Park Commission.

 Administration

 The refuge is managed by the United States Fish and Wildlife Service, an agency within the United States Department of the Interior.
 Refuge lands lie within the townships of Chatham, Harding, and Long Hill.

 History

 Geologic

 The Great Swamp is the remnant of the bottom of the once-mighty Glacial Lake Passaic that approximately 15,000 to 11,000 years ago stretched across 30 by 10 mi in what is presently northern New Jersey.
 The lake was formed by the melting waters of the retreating Wisconsin Glacier at the end of the last ice age.
 The glacier had pushed a moraine ahead of its advance, a rubble of soil and rocks that plugged the existing outlet for the waters that drained into the area of the watershed.
 As the retreating glacier melted, the waters rose to create the lake before a new outlet began to allow the water to exit at a much higher elevation.

 The plug altered the course of the Passaic River, which had drained a swamp that predated the lake.
 A range of mountains to the west of Morristown formed the western boundary of the new lake and the most easterly line of the Watchung Mountains became the eastern boundary.
 The tops of some of the Watchung range became islands in the great lake.
 Water that had vented through the Watchung range, or to its south, found a new path that altered the old drainage paths.
 When the plug collapsed, the river still was forced to travel north through the range before finding a new outlet near present-day Paterson where it could manage the eastern turn toward the sea.